grycap/scar/docs/source/api_gateway.rst

 The file specified after the parameter ``-db`` is codified and passed as the POST body.
 Take into account that the file limitations for request response and asynchronous requests are 6MB and 128KB respectively, as specified in the `AWS lambda documentation <https://docs.aws.amazon.com/lambda/latest/dg/limits.html>`_.

+Lastly, You can also submit JSON as the body to the HTTP endpoint with no other configuration, as long Content-Type is application/json.
+If SCAR sees a JSON body, it will write this body to /tmp/{REQUEST_ID}/api_event.json.
+Otherwise, it will default the post body to it being a file.

 Passing parameters in the requests
 ----------------------------------